userfrosting/learn/20.going-live/01.hosting/docs.md

 DigitalOcean is a popular VPS hosting service that offers a flat monthly rate.
 They call their virtual machines "Droplets", which are priced based on memory, processing power, disk storage, and bandwidth.
 Each Droplet is essentially a dedicated IP address and computer that you have root access to, and on which you can install whatever operating system and software you like.

-Their cheapest option is a USD $5/mo server, which provides 1GB memory, 25GB storage, and 1TB bandwidth per month.
-This is more than enough to run a typical UserFrosting application - as a matter of fact, we host all of the documentation and the demo site for UserFrosting on a $5/month Droplet.
+Their cheapest option is a USD $4/mo server, which provides 512MB memory, 10GB storage, and 500GB bandwidth per month.
+This is more than enough to run a typical UserFrosting application - as a matter of fact, we host all of the documentation and the demo site for UserFrosting on a slightly larger $6/month Droplet (1GB memory, 25GB storage, 1TB monthly bandwidth).

 They also provide a convenient web-based control panel, which lets you perform some basic administrative tasks and monitor your Droplet's resource usage: